hexalang/Hexa/docs/reference.md

 Below is a comprehensive list of the syntax elements of Hexa.
 Every syntax element is shown with an examples of all possible variations.

+> NOTE: This file will be transformed into a auto-test for a parser.

 ## Comments

 Hexa supports single-line, multi-line, and documentation comments.